TrevorDBrown/DashAR/README.md

-# MastersThesis
+# DashAR - An Augmented Reality-based Heads Up Display for Automobiles.
-An Implementation of Augmented Reality-based Heads-Up Display for Transportation Applications.
+DashAR is a virtual dashboard, implemented as an AR HUD.